Apply to the MSW Program

 4. Share your understanding/definition of social justice.
 What do you believe is the role of social work in addressing social justice?
 As a graduate-level Social Worker, what role do you anticipate (or see yourself playing) in promoting social justice, particularly for marginalized and vulnerable populations.

-Prompt for applicants with a cumulative GPA lower than 3.0 ONLY:
+Prompt only for applicants with a cumulative GPA lower than 3.0 ONLY:

 If your GPA is below 3.0, please share why you feel it is not reflective of your ability to succeed in graduate school.

-Three (and only three) references are required.
-References should be from the following categories:
+Three references (and only three) are required.
+References should be from the following three categories:

 1. Academic Reference – We strongly recommend applicants include at least one reference from their academic advisor and/or major professor.
 Applicants who have been out of college for several years could request letters of reference from the current department chair of their previous university, or submit an additional reference from the Work Experience category below.

-- The Field Liaison is NOT the agency task supervisor (TS) or agency field instructor (AFI/FI) that worked within the internship agency.
+• The Practicum Liaison is NOT the agency task supervisor (TS) or agency practicum instructor (PI) that worked within the internship agency.

-- To meet this reference requirement, students should ensure that they are using the Field Liaison (as defined here) as one of their references.
+• To meet this reference requirement, students should ensure that they are using the Practicum Liaison (as defined here) as one of their references.

 All notifications will be sent to applicants via email (to the email you use to create your application in Cal State Apply), sometime between the end of March, and the beginning of April.
 You MUST check your email - we will not be sending your notification to any other addresses.
 (Subject to change, any updates will be posted prior to this timeframe.)